 New feature on Office 2016

-Where it gets more interesting though is when files are coming from SharePoint.
-This list of recent files shows the file location – whether it’s on my C drive, or sitting in a OneDrive or SharePoint location.
-If I choose to attach a file from a SharePoint location, what it actually does is attaches the file as a link and grants the user edit permissions.
+It gets more interesting, however, when files are coming from SharePoint.
+This list of recent files shows the file location, whether it’s on my C drive, or sitting in a OneDrive or SharePoint location.
+If I choose to attach a file from a SharePoint location,it actually attaches the file as a link and grants the user edit permissions.
 This has the same effect as sharing the file from within a SharePoint library.

 You can change this of course, if you want to attach the file as an old school attachment, or alter the default permission settings.

-This new way of handling attachments saves times, and will mean that fewer people are sending as attachments files which really should be shared through SharePoint.
+This new way of handling attachments saves time and will mean that fewer people are sending files as attachments when they really should be shared through SharePoint.